State management with Datascript

 (.preventDefault e)

-Now we’ll add the event listeners for body clicks and the back button.
-The back button handler will also update the database:
+Next we’ll add the event listeners for body clicks and the back button.
+The back button handler will also update the database using an action:

 ,,,